Webcomic: Level 30 Psychiatry

 - Non Sequitur Thud: Black Mage sings The Ballad Of Bilbo Baggins while full of tranquilizers.

-- Oh My Gods!: Gardevious swears on Arceus' name.
+- Oh My Gods!: Gardevious swears on the name of Arceus.

 - Opening Narration: The first comic has a narration which explains the background and premise that turns out to be Roll reading aloud a flyer for the titular business.

-- Painting the Medium: In the Peanuts parody, Gardevoir's speech is in Peanuts font.
+- In the Peanuts parody, Gardevoir's speech is in Peanuts font.

 - Pun-Based Title: Most of the comics have one to the point that significant ones can be identified by the fact they don't.